php-taskman/core/README.md

 ## Documentation

-The documentation is not up to date, this is a work in progress.
+The documentation is not up to date, this is a never ending work in progress.

 Taskman will run commands.
 Commands contains one or multiple tasks.

-A task can be defined using YAML or through code, same goes for commands.
+Commands or tasks can be defined using YAML or through code.

 An example of custom command with some tasks in a `taskman.yml.dist` file: